osmberlin/osm-tag-updater/README.md

 ## MVP 2 – WIP

 - DONE – The tool can be opened with a OSM ID and transposes those
-- Mappers can then open iD / JOSM from there
+- PLANNED – Mappers can then open iD / JOSM from there
-- Now we could use this tools URL in a MapRoulette challenge as primary editor.
+- PLANNED – Now we could use this tools URL in a MapRoulette challenge as primary editor.

 _Workflow:_